relaxdays/keycloak-rust/README.md

-# keycloak-nix
+# keycloak-rust

-committing minor crimes against nix to build keycloak from source. also the open api spec is here for future reasons™
+committing minor crimes against nix to build keycloak from source and be able to build a rust crate for admin API access

 # license